tropicbliss/buckshot/README.md

 - Begineer-friendly (Setting up `config.toml` requires knowledge on TOML)
 - Highly configurable (this sniper is highly opinionated and will do what it thinks is best, mostly because it is tailored to my own personal use)
-- A thriving community (no Discord server and I don't feel like creating one)
+- A thriving community (no Discord server and I don't feel like creating one, try [MCsniperGO](https://github.com/Kqzz/MCsniperGO) for an awesome community-driven sniper)
 - Sniping with multiple accounts (I can't be bothered to add more features to this sniper)
 - Adding more features in the future (everything including this sniper's website is a learning project.
 I don't care if you use it or not, I make no money off off it so improving it is a waste of my time)
 - Lack of transparency when authenticating Microsoft accounts (porting over the code for authenticating a Microsoft account to this sniper is a chore, so I simply implemented an API to do this for me.
 For an end-user you have no idea what goes behind the scenes of my API, but I assure you I have zero interest in stealing your account's credentials.
 If you don't trust the process however, you probably should not use this sniper.
 And that is not without lack of effort.
 I tried to port over the [code](https://github.com/tropicbliss/xboxlive-auth) for authenticating Microsoft accounts.
 However, it does not work for all platforms and feels quite janky so I felt that it is not ready for production)